tjohn327/raspberry_pi_ups/README.md

 ```

 Edit the file powerpi.py between lines 16 and 24 if you are not using Samsung INR18650-29E battery.
 It is recommended to keep the VBAT_LOW at 3.2V for Li-Ion batteries.

+*Power PI uses GPIO4 for interrupts from the Power Management IC.
+1-Wire interface uses the same pin.
+If you are not using 1-Wire interface, disable it before proceeding.
+Power Pi can still function fully without the interrupt.
+So if you want to use 1-Wire interface it is advised to remove the resistor R12 from Power Pi, otherwise it will cause interference with 1-Wire interface.*

 Run the install.sh script to install a service for the ups.